cicirello/jacoco-badge-generator/README.md

 decreased since it is more precise than the truncated coverage percentage stored in the badge or Shields endpoint. __Therefore, when using this feature, it is recommended that you also set `generate-summary: true` and commit the summary report JSON file to the repository.__

+It is recommended that if you set `fail-on-branches-decrease: true` that you also use the `branches-decrease-limit` input (see below).

 #### `coverage-decrease-limit`